Explore one of Ireland’s finest natural wonders, along with other top sights on these spectacular day trip tours from the capital.

-One of Ireland’s most enduringly popular attractions is also its finest natural wonder: The Cliffs of Moher.
-Whipped by the wild Atlantic winds and waves, these comely chunks of rock push up out of the water, forming towering sea cliffs.
-They reach up to 214 metres (702 feet) high in places and stretch on towards the horizon, playing host to thousands of nesting seabirds during the summer months, including puffins and guillemots.
+Whipped by wild winds and waves, the Cliffs of Moher tower out of the Atlantic Ocean, reaching up to 214 meters (702 feet) high in places.
+The cliffs, topped with a long hiking path, play host to thousands of nesting seabirds during the summer months, including puffins and guillemots.
 Along with The Burren, the Cliffs of Moher form a geopark that enjoys UNESCO World Heritage Site status.
 Tours to the Cliffs of Moher from Dublin often last a full day and include a couple of other notable sights along the way.